quicwg/base-drafts/draft-ietf-quic-recovery.md

 combination of RFCs, papers, and common practice.
 Some may need to be changed or negotiated in order to better suit a variety of environments.

-* kMaxTLPs: 2
+* kMaxTLPs (default 2):
-  Maximum number of tail loss probes before an RTO fires.
+ : Maximum number of tail loss probes before an RTO fires.

-* kReorderingThreshold: 3
+* kReorderingThreshold (default 3):
   Maximum reordering in packet number space before FACK style loss detection considers a packet lost.

-* kTimeReorderingThreshold: 1/8
+* kTimeReorderingThreshold (default 1/8):
   Maximum reordering in time sapce before time based loss detection considers a packet lost.
 In fraction of an RTT.

-* kMinTLPTimeout: 10ms
+* kMinTLPTimeout (default 10ms):
   Minimum time in the future a tail loss probe alarm may be set for.

-* kMinRTOTimeout: 200ms
+* kMinRTOTimeout (default 200ms):
   Minimum time in the future an RTO alarm may be set for.

-* kDelayedAckTimeout: 25ms
+* kDelayedAckTimeout (default 25ms):
   The length of the peer's delayed ack timer.

+* kDefaultInitialRtt (default 200ms):
+  The default RTT used before an RTT sample is taken.

 ## Variables of interest